Category Archives: Comedy

 Both children are completely naked, leaving not much to the imagination.
 This scene is tough to watch as one wonders what the child actors thought of all of this.

-I have never viewed another scene quite like this in film.
+I have never viewed another scene quite like this in a film.

-Otherwise, Desperate Living is filled with cartoon-like characters, lots of sexually deviant leather men, grizzled men with facial hair, and other odd-looking characters, making up the community of Mortville.
+Otherwise, Desperate Living is filled with cartoon-like characters, lots of sexually deviant leather men, grizzled men with facial hair, and other odd-looking characters who make up the community of Mortville.

 Water’s set creations for the exterior scenes of the town are great using mainly cardboard and rubbish he found throughout Baltimore where the film was shot, the sets show a bleak yet colorful underworld.